akirak/flake-templates/README.md

 ```

 It relies on [oxalica/rust-overlay](https://github.com/oxalica/rust-overlay) to
-allow you to choose a specific channel of Rust. `rust-analyzer` is available in
+let you choose a specific channel of Rust. `rust-analyzer` is available in the
-the shell.
+shell.
 It also contains a formatter configuration using
 [treefmt-nix](https://github.com/numtide/treefmt-nix), which runs `rustfmt`.

 ### [elixir](elixir/)